For mid-market acquirers, family offices & search funds

 • Does not perform diligence — does not verify financials, validate ownership, or confirm representations

-• Not affiliated with BizBuySell, LoopNet, Crexi, CoStar, or any other listing platform
+• Not affiliated with any listing platform

 • Not a CRM — sits in front of (or alongside) the CRM the buyer already uses

-The protocol underneath
+The record underneath

 Common questions